 Check out my latest event marketing newsletter!
-Get some rhetorical hacks for your next booth presentation, an insider San Francisco trade show serenity tip and a rundown of the latest engagement techniques.
+See what THE CAPTAIN has to say about using booth rewards, check out an old-school Detroit trade show serenity tip, plus a rundown of the latest engagement techniques.
 Would love to hear your thoughts!

 Viewing entries tagged